-Sadly, in spite of a worldwide media outcry, little has changed in Zimbabwe for lions, charges were dropped against the Professional Hunter who led the dentist Walter Palmer on his trophy hunt.
+Shockingly, in spite of a worldwide media outcry, nothing has changed in Zimbabwe for lions, charges were dropped against the Professional Hunter who led the dentist Walter Palmer on his trophy hunt.
 Cecil’s son Xanda was killed 2 years later in almost identical circumstances.
 And on World Lion Day THIS year Seduli the lion was killed in the same way.

 hwange lions shot by trophy hunters

-trophy hunters are lying in wait at the boundaries of hwange park to kill lions
+trophy hunters literally lay in wait at the boundaries of hwange park to kill lions

-Hunting concessions circle the Hwange National Park, and of course, wild animals do not recognise artificial boundaries set by humans, so when a male lion in his prime wanders outside of the boundaries of the Park, he can legally be shot by trophy hunters.
+Hunting concessions circle the Hwange National Park which has an unfenced boundary.
+This means that wild animals, including lions, constantly step in and out of the protected area.
+Lion and leopard hunters use bait, and hunting blinds to shoot fromso animals can easily be lured from park boundaries into the hunting concessions that encircle the National Park.
+The age of 6 is deemed acceptable to be shot as a trophy animal which a male lion in his prime wanders outside of the boundaries of the Park, he can legally be shot by trophy hunters.
 Of course, not all paid guides to paying clients are so scrupulous, laying bait for lions to lure them outside of the National Park boundaries has been reported.